brtkev/brtkev/README.md

 - 👋 Hi, I’m @brtkev
-- 👀 I’m interested in python, trading, machine learning, automating stuff, and sometimes desktop apps
+- 👀 I’m interested in python, js/react/react-native, trading, machine learning, automating stuff, and sometimes desktop apps
 - 🌱 I’m currently learning:
-  -  desktop apps with python + qml (pyside2 libraries).:
+  -  desktop apps with python + qml (pyside2 libraries)... finished this, was fun to learn and make a videoplayer
-  -  the python-binance libs + trading indicators on python + plotting data with matplotpy.
+  -  trading, trading structures and pattern recognition.
+  -  mobile dev with react-native
+  -  API deployment... did this wasn't hard at all lol, did a pretty basic API tho.
-- 💞️ I’m looking to collaborate on ...
-I don't have my eyes set on anything rightnow but I might lean towards some trading bots in the future
+- 💞️ I’m looking to collaborate on ... reserve (@holareserve on twitter), it'll be good to collaborate with them,  I like their project and the fact they are helping people on my country, also I like trading and money so it's kinda on the same page.
-- 📫 How to reach me @letalidad on telegram, and @brt.kev on twitter
+- 📫 How to reach me @letalidad on telegram, and @brtkev on twitter

 <!---
 brtkev/brtkev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.